Development of numerical methods for nonlinear hybrid stochastic functional differential equations with infinite delay: Introduction

+In this paper, adapting both the space and time truncation techniques, we construct an easily implementable TEM scheme for a class of super-linear HSFDEswID and establish its strong convergence along with convergence rate.
+Furthermore, we develop a more refined numerical scheme to approximate the stability of the original SFDE.
+More precisely, the main contributions are as follows. \begin{itemize} \item To handle the super-linearity of drift and diffusion coefficients, we construct a well designed space-truncation mapping based on the growth rates of the coefficients, thereby defining a TEM scheme.
+This scheme avoids possible large excursions caused by the super-linear growth of the coefficients, which allows us to establish its strong convergence in the $q$th moment.
+Furthermore, the $1/2$-order convergence rate is established for the TEM numerical solution under certain additional polynomial growth conditions.

+\item To overcome the difficulties arising from infinite delay and the infinite-dimension of phase space, we truncate the infinite delay in the time horizon and construct an explicit numerical segment process $X^{k,\Delta}_{t_j}$ (with finite historical information) by the linear interpolation of $\{X^{k,\Delta}({t_{j+m}})\}_{-kl \le m \le 0}$.
+We succeed to prove that the numerical segment process $X^{k,\Delta}_{t_j}$ converges to the exact $x_t$ (infinite historical information).

+\item As mentioned above, the delay truncation device enables storing only $kl+1$ historical grid points, which reduces the storage cost to $O((kl+1)n)$ (see Section \ref{S3} for details).

-\item In the analysis of stability, the TEM scheme needs only to keep a memory of finitely many historical grid points, with a storage cost $O((kl+1)d)$ that does not increase over time (see Section \ref{S5} for more details). \end{itemize}
+\item We propose a more precise TEM scheme, whose numerical solution keeps the underlying stability of the HSFDEswID.
+This new TEM scheme only stores finite historical grid points with a storage cost $O((kl+1)n)$, which does not increase with time going by (see Section \ref{S5} for more details). \end{itemize}

 The rest of the paper is organized as follows.
-Section \ref{S2} introduces some notations and preliminary results.
-Section \ref{S3} proposes an explicit TEM scheme and demonstrates the strong convergence of the numerical solutions.
-Section \ref{S4} studies the convergence rate of the numerical solutions under slightly stronger conditions.
-Section \ref{S5} investigates the exponential stability of both exact solutions of \eqref{TSFDE} and its numerical ones.
-Section \ref{S6} discusses an example to illustrate our results.
+Section \ref{S2} introduces notation and preliminary results.
+Section \ref{S3} proposes an explicit TEM scheme and establishes the strong convergence of the numerical solution.
+Section \ref{S4} studies the convergence rate of the numerical solution under slightly stronger assumptions.
+Section \ref{S5} proposes a refined scheme and investigates the numerical exponential stability.
+Section \ref{S6} presents an example to illustrate our results.